oxylabs/how-to-scrape-wayfair/README.md

-# How to Scrape Product Data from Wayfair: A Step-by-Step Guide
+# How to Scrape Product Data From Wayfair: A Step-by-Step Guide

 ## Introduction